rdela/rdela.com/src/pages/evitten-twice-shy/index.md

 email addresses exposed in a data breach of an index indicating it was sourced from People Data Labs (PDL)](https://www.troyhunt.com/data-enrichment-people-data-labs-and-another-622m-email-addresses/).
-This section really resonates with me:
+This section really resonates with&nbsp;me:

 > The recurring theme I'm finding with exposed data of this nature is increasing
 > outrage that the data aggregator obtained and used personal information in a